nitemarket/FormMessenger/README.md

 - `formValidation` : Object of inputs validation function. @see custom validation section
 - `formSelection` : A selection of forms for user to choose @see form selection section
 - `formSelectionQuestion` : Question for user to select a form
+- `formSubmissionText` : Text to display when form is being submitted

 #### Custom validation